jamgamm/ENSF409FinalProject/README.md

 1. Entering the values in the text fields
-   Make sure to fill all 4 of the text fields with integer input values If a certain category is 0 (i.e no female adult in the family) then enter 0
+   Make sure to fill all 4 of the text fields with integer input values If a certain category is 0 (i.e no female adult in the family) then enter 0 in that text field

 2. Mobility Requirements
-   If someone in the order has mobility requirements then click on the button to add the specification to the order (it will be printed on the order form text file)
+   If someone in the order has mobility requirements then click on the mobility button to add the specification to that hamper (it will be printed on the order form text file)

 3. Adding a hamper to an order
    Once all the members in a family have been entered, click the button "Add Hamper To Order", to add the hamper to the overall order
    If placing an order for just one family then proceed to step 5

-4. Creating hampers for different families in one order (10 hampers max for 1 order) If placing an order for more than 1 family then repeat step 3 Repeat until satisfied then proceed to step 5
+4. Creating hampers for different families in one order (10 hampers max for 1 order) If placing an order for more than 1 family then repeat steps 1-3 for each hamper in the order Repeat until satisfied then proceed to step 5

 5. Click on submit to finalise the order

-6. You may create multiple orders as well before quitting the program (continue through steps 3-5 until satisfied)
+7. You may create multiple orders as well before quitting the program (continue through steps 3-5 until satisfied)

-7. On receipt of successful order completion, proceed to check on the txt files created in your working directory to see the list of food added to each order
+9. On receipt of successful order completion (popup message), proceed to check on the txt files created in your working directory to see the list of food added to each order

 If you wish to run the Tests.java file, use the following prompts: